ONLINE HELP

 If no internal window has been specified in the interface, use TabOpen in the code to open a new dynamic tab.

-If an internal window was specified in the interface and if this event is using TabOpen, this event will have priority over the internal window specified in the interface.
+If an internal window was specified in the interface and if this event uses TabOpen, this event will have priority over the internal window specified in the interface.

 WINDEV Closing a pane

-(*) By default, the "Initializing" event of each control is run according to the order in which the controls were created in the window.
-To modify this order of execution:
+(*) By default, the "Initialization" event of each control is executed according to the order in which the controls were created in the window.
+To modify this runtime order:

 1. On the "Window" tab, in the "Order" group, click "Initialization".

-2. In the window displayed, use the arrows on the right to modify the order in which the controls are initialized.
+2. In the window that appears, use the arrows on the right to change the order in which the controls are initialized.

 Special case: Modifying and closing a tab pane

-WINDEV The events "Modifying the displayed pane" and "Closing a pane" can accept a parameter, only for a dynamic Tab control, if the tab pane was created dynamically.
+WINDEV The events "Modifying the displayed pane" and "Close a tab" can accept a parameter, only for a Dynamic Tab control, if the tab pane was created dynamically.

 This procedure must be declared as follows: